toast-success

 Tal to Syange (1,100m)

-On your final trekking day, complete the 5-6 hour journey to Syange, experiencing the full physical and psychological benefits of descending to lower altitudes.
+On your final trekking day, complete the journey to Syange, experiencing the physical and psychological benefits of descending to lower altitudes.
 The trail follows the Marsyangdi River, passing through several villages and offering final views of the mountain landscapes you've traversed.
-Reaching Syange brings a sense of accomplishment and often calls for celebration with your guides, porters, and fellow trekkers.
-Accommodation: Teahouse in Syange.
+Reaching Syange brings accomplishment and calls for celebration.

 Day 16